COMMUNITY HEALTH INTERVENTIONS LAB

 PostDoctoral Associate

-Christina is a post-doctoral associate in the Department of Community Health and Health Behavior (CHHB) at the University at Buffalo.
+Christina is a post-doctoral associate and research assistant professor in the Department of Community Health and Health Behavior (CHHB) at the University at Buffalo.
 She completed her PhD in the Fall of 2021 from CHHB.
 Prior to her doctoral work, she earned a Master of Science in Nutrition Science and worked in the public health nutrition field for nearly a decade.
-Her interest in designing and evaluating community-based interventions to improve the nutrition status of lower-income populations is rooted in her years of experience as a nutritionist for the Federal nutrition assistance programs WIC and SNAP.
-Although a mixed methods researcher, she has a particular expertise in qualitative methods and burgeoning expertise in dissemination and implementation science.
-She is also an active partner in school-based health initiatives in the local public school district.
-A native Buffalonian, Christina enjoys volunteering, hiking, concerts, spending time with her daughter and cat Tobey, and of course anything related to food!
+Her interest in designing and evaluating community-based interventions to improve the nutrition status of vulnerable populations is rooted in her years of experience as a nutritionist for the Federal nutrition assistance programs WIC and SNAP.
+Although a mixed methods researcher, she has a particular expertise in qualitative methods.
+The bulk of her research has focused on evaluating the effectiveness of a mobile produce market intervention known as the Veggie Van model as well as understanding the impact of organizational factors on implementation of the model.
+She was awarded a 5-year K99/R00 grant through the National Institute on Minority Health and Health Disparities (NIH).
+This research will involve understanding the decision-making process, individual level determinants, and environmental barriers to breastfeeding among non-Hispanic Black (NHB) women across different socioeconomic backgrounds.
+Findings will inform the systematic and community-engaged design of a tailored breastfeeding peer counselor program to improve breastfeeding outcomes.
+A native Buffalonian, Christina enjoys volunteering, hiking, concerts, spending time with her daughter, and of course anything related to food!

 Picture